kerinin/daggregator/README.md

 Returns 200 if the flow already exists or was successfully created.

-Returns 404 if either of the nodes don't exist.
+Returns 404 if either of the source node don't exist.
+Implicitly creates the target node if it doesn't exist.

 Returns 500 if the flow would create a loop.